top of page

 Schedule a test.

-Online booking is coming soon.
-In the meantime, please send me an email to schedule.
-Once online booking is available, you will be able to click on the "Schedule an appointment" button below to schedule a test.
+Online booking is available!
+To schedule a test, click on the "Schedule an appointment" button below.
 This will take you to my electronic health record system, Unified Practice, where you can set up an account, schedule, reschedule, and access my pre-testing paperwork.
 The system will require a credit card when scheduling.
 If you do not put one on file, your appointment will not save and I will have no record of it.
-Please know that Unified Practice is PCI compliant and I can only see the last 4 digits and expiration date of your card.
+Please know that Unified Practice, my EHR, is PCI compliant and I can only see the last 4 digits and expiration date of your card.
 I also will not charge your card until after your test.

-VO2 RMR testing times available, to encourage a fasting test for accuracy:
+VO2 RMR testing times available, fasting is required for accuracy:

 Monday - Wednesday: 7:30AM - 1:00PM